SudhaMsr/AI-Analytics/README.md

      given columns and finding the relationships and getting insights from the data.
 3. The main measurements are body mass, culmen (bill) length, bill depth, and flipper length.

-### Dataset consisted of the following information:
+### Dataset consisted of the following information
+##### The penguin dataset contains observations of penguins with the following attributes:

 |variable          |class   |description |
 |:-----------------|:-------|:-----------|